Input Validation and Schema Enforcement

 By Davy Rogers

-Validation alone won't save you.
-But it makes everything else work better.
+Validation won't save you on its own.
+It makes everything else work better.

 ALLOWED_STATUS = {"active", "inactive", "pending"}